stephengold/Minie/README.md

 Most of Minie was originally forked from `jme3-bullet`, a library in the [jMonkeyEngine Game Engine][jme].

-From January to November 2018, Minie was a sub-project of [the Jme3-utilities Project][utilities].
+From January to November 2018, Minie was a subproject of [the Jme3-utilities Project][utilities].

 Since November 2018, Minie has been a separate project, hosted at